 Placed into ENF 2 on the English Virginia Placement Test (VPT)

-Clinicals will be held during the second semester on Fridays.
+Clinicals will be held during the second semester.
 The Clinicals are 8 hour days.
 Attendance is mandatory to be eligible to sit for the CNA Virginia Board of Nursing licensure exam.

 *Expenses incurred are the responsibility of the student.